 Need a way to keep your toddler busy until the Easter bunny arrives?
-These simple Easter egg activities require absolutely NO prep (assuming you have a few plastic eggs lying around), and they’ll provide hours of entertainment.
+These simple Easter egg activities require absolutely NO prep, and they’ll provide hours of entertainment!

 1. Spinning Easter Eggs